panichelpdesk/panichd/README.md

 * Only registered users or ticket managers are able to add tickets.
 For any manager, a ticket can only be assigned to an owner which is registered.
 * We have included all required asset files in the package structure because we want it to be usable in our LAN even without working internet connection (think about IT corporate support)

-#### A ticket lifecycle
+#### A ticket step by step example
- A common ticket lifecycle consists in:
 1. A user registers a new ticket for a specific issue
-2. The ticket gets automatically assigned to an agent, which is another user that can manage the ticket and give support to the user
+2. The ticket gets automatically assigned to an agent (a ticket manager) that receives an e-mail notification.
-3. The agent may ask for extra information to the user within the ticket
+3. The agent contacts the user to give support.
+After the support tasks, leaves the ticket opened in "User pending" status because a confirmation that the issue is solved is needed
-4. The user may aswer the agent or add extra information
-5. Once the ticket goal is achieved (The user had an error in a supported app?
-He just asked for information?), the agent moves the ticket to the complete list
+4. The user confirms within the ticket that it is solved.
+He can do it by directly completing the ticket or making a new comment
+5. In any case, the agent will receive an e-mail notification with the user update
+5. If the ticket was left active, the agent completes it
+6. Both the agent and the user will see the ticket in the Complete list for future reference.

 ### Features

-This is a synopsis for the main PanicHD features.
-For detailed descriptions and general help, please read our [Current features page in the wiki](https://github.com/panichelpdesk/panichd/wiki/Current-features)
+This is a synopsis of the main PanicHD features.
+For detailed descriptions and general reference, please read our [Current features page in the wiki](https://github.com/panichelpdesk/panichd/wiki/Current-features)

 * Three user roles: Member, Agent and Admin
 * PanicHD ticket fields